antonarhipov/assignment/README.md

 * *Optional*: Find the shortest path through all of the locations provided as an input.
 * *Note*: For testing you could also use commands from [requests.http](requests.http)

-#### Additional requirements for both parts of the assignment

-For each request, the application should store the input data and the corresponding result in a database.
-You can use any framework and database to implement the service.